-Because the modeling results do not show the expected pollutant removals from completing the projects, the BCWMC Engineer recommends completing the Winnetka Pond East Alternative 2 (deepening) project first, completing further investigation on Bassett Creek Park Pond, and ordering a project at this location in the future if it is determined to be feasible.
+Because the modeling results do not show the expected pollutant removals from completing the projects, the BCWMC Engineer recommends completing first the Winnetka Pond East alternative 3 project (deepening to 6.0 feet), along with add-on 1 (native buffer) and add-on 2 (goose management), completing further investigation on Bassett Creek Park Pond, and ordering a project at this location in the future if it is determined to be feasible.
 This additional analysis on Bassett Creek Park Pond would allow time for the City of Crystal to complete its parks planning process at this location, which may result in identifying other feasible options for improvements at Bassett Creek Park Pond.
 These additional options may include options for increasing flood storage in the park to reduce the flood elevation of Bassett Creek Park Pond and reduce flooding downstream or identify other locations and alternatives for other water quality treatment alternatives at the site.
 The P8 model could be calibrated using City of Plymouth/Three Rivers Park District information and using BCWMC information that will be collected as part of a proposed monitoring program on the North Branch of Bassett Creek.
-After calibrating the model, the pollutant removal efficiencies for this project could be updated to more accurately predict the pollutant removal provided by the proposed project (updated model results would likely show more pollutant removal provided by completing the project).
+After calibrating the model, the pollutant removal efficiencies for this project could be updated to more accurately predict the pollutant removals provided by the proposed project (updated model results would likely show more pollutant removal provided by completing the project).

 In addition to providing pollutant removal benefits, removing accumulated sediment from Bassett Creek Park Pond and Winnetka Pond East is necessary to continue to provide flood storage in these areas along the trunk line of the North Branch of Bassett Creek.
 An area near the center of Winnetka Pond East just downstream of two inlets to the pond is becoming very shallow.
 As additional sediment accumulates, the sediment will form an island near the center of the pond.
 Once the island forms above the normal water level, the sediment island reduces the flood storage available in the area, which could lead to additional flooding in other areas that would normally not be inundated.
 The sediment islands may also cause flow restrictions and therefore additional flooding during smaller storm events where flooding may not normally occur.
 A similar situation will eventually occur at Bassett Creek Park Pond, though the island formation is not as dramatic at this time.
 Eventually, some sediment removal will need to be performed to maintain flood storage capacity, regardless of the water quality benefit provided.
-Furthermore, when the flood control project at Bassett Creek Park Pond was designed and constructed, it assumed some additional excavation volume to allow for sediment storage that would not interfere with providing the flood control designed during the project.
+Furthermore, when the flood control project at Bassett Creek Park Pond was designed and constructed, it assumed some additional excavation volume to allow for sediment storage that would not interfere with providing the designed flood control benefits.
 Maintenance removal of the accumulated sediment is necessary to maintain functionality of the flood control project.